leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 # rc.local
 #
 # This script is executed at the end of each multiuser runlevel.
-# Make sure that the script will "exit 0" on success or any other
+# Make sure that the script will `exit 0` on success or any other
 # value on error.
 #
 # In order to enable or disable this script just change the execution